molily/molily.de/_posts/2017-11-25-robust-javascript.md

 }
 ```

 This check uses `typeof` to assert `fetch` is defined and has an arbitrary type except Undefined.
-This is implicit: We assert `fetch` exists, then assume it’s a function defined by the Fetch API.
+This is implicit: We assert `fetch` exists, then assume it is a function defined by the Fetch API.

 Both are useful feature checks.
 Personally, I follow the rule “explicit is better than implicit”.